AlexKnauth/hollowknight-autosplit-wasm/README.md

 and next to `Script Path`, click `Browse...`, then navigate to the `hollowknight_autosplit_wasm_stable.wasm` file.
 Then click `Import Splits` and select your splits file.

-For hit-counter mode, change the `Timing Method` setting to either `Hits / dream falls` or `Hits / damage`.

 Click `Ok` and and save the layout with `Save Layout As...`, with a name specific to the splits you're running with.